ZhaoYangPL/zhaoyangpl.github.io/_posts/Daily/2025-10-10-Hating 8AM Class.md

 Well, it may be a good choice to review the class in the morning.
 [Notes]({% post_url 2025-10-10-SQLServerNotes %})

+Class in the afternoon is quite weird, for our CN teacher talked about nothing.
+Perhaps revise the development of DL.

+I found my visa card is completed, so I supposed to wait the card to arrive.
+Only when I recieve that card, could I deploy the model locally and continue my research.(Also the reason wyhy I have time to write my web hhh)

 ***
 I mainly focused on comment section and visitorName system yesterday.
 Unfortunately, failed in the latter one.
 I don't think that's unacceptable or I am too weak.
 Every blossom need time to bloom.
 Same as my web.
 It's failure makes me strong!